 - Ocular ultrasound: This painless test uses high-frequency sound waves to take pictures inside your eye, measure its size and show its structure.

 Management and Treatment

-How is posterior vitreous detachment treated?
+How can I prevent posterior vitreous detachment (PVD)?